-Ghost towns, odd bits of masonry, abandoned towers, derelict schools, old cemeteries, old dirt roads – this are items that speak of a hidden history.
+Ghost towns, odd bits of masonry, abandoned towers, derelict schools, old cemeteries, old dirt roads – these are items that speak of a hidden history.
 These are the things you may pass many times daily and never give any thought.
 However, if they are brought to your attention, you never look at that area the same way.
 Just recently my Geocaching friend Larry Easler (aka HockeyHick) made me aware of a whole new genre of interesting historical remnants – Airway Beacon Markers.

 Larry found one of these things fairly close to us and did the initial research and background history.
 He has since placed a geocache at the location as part of his “Hidden History” series of geocaches.
 On a cold morning after the recent snowfall, Tommy Thompson and I decided to check it out.